- Must be in good lawful status (see F-1 Status Requirements).

 - BYUH sends W-2s to all employees in January in preparation of the tax season.
 Tax filing deadlines are in April.

 - If you are from Mexico, Japan, South Korea, or Canada, you have the option of claiming the tax treaty or filing an income tax return according to the information on your W-4.

 - You must renew Form 8233 at the Payroll Office every year during the month of December for the next calendar year.

-We, at International Student Services are not tax experts and are not in a position to answer your tax questions.
-If you have additional questions regarding your tax obligations, we suggest that you utilize the following resources:
+If you have additional questions regarding your tax obligations, we suggest that you utilize the following resources.

 - Internal Revenue Service (IRS) publication #515: "Withholding of Tax on Nonresident Aliens and Foreign Entities"

 - Form 4011: Foreign Student and Scholar Volunteer Resource Guide

 - General Information